HBPMedical/portal-backend/README.md

 * KEYCLOAK_CLIENT_ID: The keycloak client id.
 * KEYCLOAK_CLIENT_SECRET: The keycloak secret to be able to authenticate.

-# Acknowledgements
+# Acknowledgement

-This work has been funded by the European Union Seventh Framework Program (FP7/2007­2013) under grant agreement no. 604102 (HBP)
+This project/research received funding from the European Union’s Horizon 2020 Framework Programme for Research and Innovation under the Framework Partnership Agreement No. 650003 (HBP FPA).